• Skip to primary navigation

 To roast the beets, simply preheat your oven to 400°F. Remove the tops and roots of the beets, wash the beets well and drizzle them with a bit of a light tasting oil.

-Wrap them individually in foil and roast the beet packages on a baking sheet until you can easily pierce the beets with a knife, about 45 minutes.
+Wrap them individually in aluminum foil and roast the beet packages on a baking sheet until you can easily pierce the beets with a knife, about 45 minutes.

 Carefully open the foil packages and let the beets cool.
 Once the beets are cool, remove the skins and cut the beets into small wedges.